Adam Goldberg (American football)

-Adam David Goldberg (born August 12, 1980) is a former American football offensive tackle.
-He was signed by the Minnesota Vikings of the National Football League (NFL) in 2003, played for the Vikings from 2003 to 2005, and played for the St. Louis Rams from 2006 to 2011.
-He played college football at Wyoming.
+Adam David Goldberg (born August 12, 1980) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Wyoming Cowboys.
+Goldberg was signed by the NFL's Minnesota Vikings in 2003, played for the Vikings from 2003 to 2005, and played for the St. Louis Rams from 2006 to 2011.

-Early years
+Early life

 Goldberg was born in Edina, Minnesota.
 His father is Jewish, and he considers himself Jewish, despite having been raised as Catholic (his mother's Christian faith).

 At Edina High School, Goldberg, referred to as "Barch" and "El Barcho Solamente," was a Second-team All-State and All-Metro selection his senior season.
 He played both offensive and defensive line.
 His senior season, he recorded 95 tackles (19 solo) and 76 assists.

 College career

 Goldberg is a University of Wyoming graduate.
 He became only the third junior in University of Wyoming football history to be elected a team captain when he was voted a captain by his teammates in the spring of 2001.
 He was Honorable Mention All-America and two-time First-team All-Mountain West Conference.
 He started 44 of 45 career games.
 He graduated with a finance degree.